dart-lang/site-www/src/codelabs/async-await/index.md

 the same way with asynchronous as with synchronous code: if the code within the `try` clause throws an exception, the code inside the `catch` clause executes.
-The difference is that with asynchronous functions you must use the async/await keywords following the syntax you used in the prior section:
+The difference is that with asynchronous functions you must use the `async` and `await` keywords following the syntax outlined in the prior section.

 ### Example: async and await with try-catch
+Run the following example to see how to handle an exception from an asynchronous function.
+Can you guess what the output will be before running it?
 <!-- [//]: https://gist.github.com/25ade03f0632878a9169209e3cd7bef2 -->
 <iframe
   src="https://dartpad.dartlang.org/experimental/embed-new-dart.html?id=25ade03f0632878a9169209e3cd7bef2"